smart-fun/elastick/README.md

 # Elastick adapter

-Connect vintage joysticks (Apple 2, Atari, CoCo...) to your modern PC via Bluetooth.
+Connect vintage joysticks (Apple II, Atari, CoCo, Sega…) to a modern PC via Bluetooth.

 🚧 WORK IN PROGRESS – NOT READY YET 🚧

 ![preview.jpg](preview.jpg)

-Elastick is a hardware and software project using the ESP32-based Lolin D32 to interface with classic joysticks.
-These devices are detected as Bluetooth input peripherals and can be used with emulators like MAME or any modern game using game controllers.
+Elastick is a hardware and software project built around the ESP32‑based Lolin D32.

+It interfaces with classic joysticks and exposes them as standard Bluetooth game controllers, compatible with emulators like MAME or with any modern game supporting gamepads.

+Vintage controllers can also be tested directly on the Elastick device itself, without needing a Bluetooth connection.

+## Supported Controllers

+- Amstrad CPC
+- Apple II
+- Atari 8 bits / ST
+- Atari 2600 Paddles
+- Commodore 64/128/Amiga
+- IBM PC (DA-15 connector)
+- MSX
+- Sega Master System
+- Sega Mega Drive
+- Tandy Color Computer (CoCo)
+- Thomson MO/TO

 ## Folders